lmoneta/stat-course-ipmu/README.md

 `git status`

-* If some modified some notebooks, stash first your changes by doing
+* git status will show if you have modified some files (notebooks) locally.
+In this case, if you don;t want to loose your changes just do

 `git stash`